andresesevilla/Timify/README.md

 - `400` if end is incorrect format
 - `400` if the time period from start to end is not a valid non zero time period
 - `404` if category with given name is not found
+- `404` if given time entry does not exist
 - `409` if this time entry would conflict with another